CharlieS540/MS1-Junior-Club/README.md

 ---

-The website consists on 3 pages home, events and gallery.
+The website consists of 3 pages home, events and gallery.
 The websites features are listed below:

 ### Navigation bar